Enjoying the Outdoors: Bike Riding with Your Dog

 Always use a doggy bicycle leash that attaches securely to your bike.
 This will keep your dog at a safe distance from the wheels and give you control over their movements.
 Make sure the leash is the appropriate length to prevent tangling or tripping hazards.

-Make sure your dog wears reflective gear, such as a reflective collar or vest, to increase their visibility to motorists and other cyclists.
+Make sure your dog wears gear, such as a reflective collar or vest, to increase their visibility to motorists and other cyclists.
 This is particularly important when biking during dawn, dusk, or in low-light conditions.

 Before heading out, check the weather conditions to ensure it's safe for biking with your dog.
 Extreme heat, cold, or heavy rains can pose risks to both you and your furry companion.
 It's best to avoid biking during unfavorable weather conditions.